 On January 9, 2018, we entered into a second amended and restated credit agreement (the "Second Amended and Restated Credit Facility").
 The Second Amended and Restated Credit Facility provides for aggregate, unsecured borrowing of \$450 million, consisting of a revolving line of credit of \$350 million (the "Revolver Loan") and a term loan of \$100 million (the "Term Loan A").
 The Second Amended and Restated Credit Facility has an accordion feature that may allow us to increase the availability thereunder up to an additional \$250 million, subject to meeting specified requirements and obtaining additional commitments from lenders.
-At March 31, 2020, there were no amounts outstanding under the Revolver Loan and we had incurred approximately \$1.2 million of debt issuance costs, net, which are recorded in other assets, net on the consolidated balance sheets.
+At March 31, 2021, there were no amounts outstanding under the Revolver Loan and we had incurred approximately \$0.7 million of debt issuance costs, net, which are recorded in other assets, net on the consolidated balance sheets.

 Borrowings under the Second Amended and Restated Credit Agreement initially bear interest at floating rates equal to, at our option, either (1) LIBOR, plus a spread which ranges from (a) 1.05% to 1.50% (with respect to the Revolver Loan) and (b) 1.30% to 1.90% (with respect to Term Loan A), in each case based on our consolidated leverage ratio, or (2) a base rate equal to the highest of (a) the prime rate, (b) the federal funds rate plus 50 bps or (c) LIBOR plus 100 bps, plus a spread which ranges from (i) 0.10% to 0.50% (with respect to the Revolver Loan) and (ii) 0.30% to 0.90% (with respect to Term Loan A), in each case based on our consolidated leverage ratio.
+For the three months ended March 31, 2021, the weighted average interest rate on the Revolver Loan was 1.21%.